 In this evaluation, only DPR's Pesticide Illness Surveillance Program (PISP) database was consulted for human incident data on 1,3-dichloropropene (1,3-D).
 This database, though specific to California, contains all illness and injury reports potentially related to pesticide exposure and may provide patterns or trends associated with the use of a particular pesticide.
 PISP defines a "case" as a pesticide exposure and its apparent effects on one individual's health (CDPR, 2015b).
 Cases are then classified by the relationship of the exposure to a specific pesticide.
 A "definite" relationship indicates that both physical and medical evidence document exposure and subsequent health effects.
-A "probable" relationship indicates that limited or circumstantial evidence supports a relationship to pesticide exposure, but evidence is not available to support a relationship.
+A "probable" relationship indicates that limited or circumstantial evidence supports a relationship to pesticide exposure.
+A "possible" relationship indicates that health effects correspond generally to the reported exposure, but evidence is not available to support a relationship.
 PISP defines an "episode" as an incident in which one or more people experience pesticide exposure from a particular source with subsequent development or exacerbation of symptoms.
 Occasionally, a single episode gives rise to a large number of cases.